jlcaicedo/jlcaicedo/README.md

 ### Hi there 👋

-I'm a Full Stack (WordPress) developer, Serial entrepreneur with strong leadership, innovation and strategic skill with knowledge of Strategy on Digital Marketing.
+I am a software developer with a love of clean code and responsive design.
+I work primarily in JavaScript (Vanilla JS, Node JS, ReactJS, and Angular JS).
+Likewise, I have experience ranging from the front-end (html5, CSS3, and JavaScript) to backend (PHP, Node JS, MySQL, and Firebase), full-stack, and cloud computing services (AWS and GCP), Serial entrepreneur with strong leadership, innovation and strategic skill.
 Over 10 years of experience in the tech industry.
-I'm passionate about sharing knowledge, documentation, web engineering, Wordpress, communities, and FOSS.
+I'm passionate about sharing knowledge, documentation, web engineering, and communities.

 I create technical content on my [Blog](https://josecaicedo.co/) && [YouTube](https://www.youtube.com/channel/UCX5w6KTXJAv219CrbmXb5_Q), [speak](https://josecaicedo.co/talks) at some conferences/meetups and build technical communities.
 <!--